 The benefits of RPA have been felt across organizations and departments from invoice processing to supporting IT teams with provisioning; however, it is not until recently that this technology has started to transform HR processes.

-RPA can be deployed to support HR teams with a myriad of labor-intensive and often paper-based processes, automating tasks such as data entry and approvals.
+RPA can be deployed to support HR teams with a myriad of repetitive tasks and paper-based processes, automating hr processes such as data entry and approvals.
 Delivering significant efficiencies, improving the accuracy of data, improving productivity, and freeing up teams to focus on more critical and strategic tasks.

-Conversational AI is also starting to be used by HR Teams as a solution to enable employees and candidates to connect with an organization’s process and find information more effectively.
-Delivering on-demand support across more digital channels and helping to facilitate a more remote workforce.
+Conversational AI is also starting to be used by HR professionals as a solution to enable employees and candidates to connect with an organization’s process and find information more effectively.
+Delivering on-demand support across more digital channels in real time and helping to facilitate a more remote workforce.

-Unlike chatbots, which are largely scripted and outcome-based, conversational AI assistants utilize AI technologies such as natural language processing and machine learning to understand the true sentiment of user interactions, delivering more engaging and meaningful interactions.
-Additionally, integrations with RPA bots within conversational assistants can enable employees to not only request information but also perform actions such as requesting holidays.
-All within the channels they actually use, such as MS Teams or Slack, and regardless of their location, reducing the need for multiple contact points and access to systems — improving experiences and enhancing engagement.
+Unlike hr chatbots, which are largely scripted and outcome-based, conversational AI virtual assistants utilize technologies such as natural language processing and machine learning to understand the true sentiment of user interactions, delivering more engaging and meaningful interactions.
+Additionally, integrations with RPA bots within conversational assistants can handle employee questions for information and also perform actions such as requesting holidays and updating leave balances.
+All within the channels they actually use, such as MS Teams or Slack, and regardless of their location, reducing the need for multiple contact points and access to systems — improving employee engagement and experiences.

-Blue Prism and Humley’s solution eliminates the need for multiple paper forms, emails and data entry.
+Together, Blue Prism's automation and Humley’s conversational ai platform eliminates the need for multiple paper forms, emails and data entry.